 This 3-site tree level chain graph will be an important pedagogical example to illustrate our main ideas in section \ref{sec:3SitePed}.

-Usually, the simplest way to compute the canonical form is by adding up the canonical forms associated to a specific triangulation of the cosmological polytope corresponding to all the non-crossing $(2n{+}\ell{-}1)$-tubings \cite{ArkaniHamed2017}.
-Explicitly, if $\mathsf{T}$ is the set of all non-crossing $(2n{+}\ell{-}1)$-tubings, the canonical form $\Omega^{(\ell)}_n$ and function $\hat{\Omega}^{(\ell)}_n$ are
+Usually, the simplest way to compute the canonical form is by summing rational functions associated with the set of compatible complete tubings (non-crossing $(2n{+}\ell{-}1)$-tubings) of a given graph $\G$ \cite{ArkaniHamed2017}.
+Explicitly, if $\mathsf{T}$ is the set of compatible complete tubings, the canonical form $\Omega^{(\ell)}_n$ and function $\hat{\Omega}^{(\ell)}_n$ are

 and $\mathcal{N}_n^\elll = \prod_{i=1}^{n+\ell-1}2Y_i$ is a normalization factor ensuring that the canonical form has unit residues.
 Returning to the 3-site example, the canonical function is

 where, in this context, each 5-tubing corresponds to the inverse of the product of the depicted $S_i$'s.